 Founded in 1967, the society maintains a website to support “medical anthropology graduate students, practicing anthropologists, scholars, and scholar activists who address issues of local, national and international health importance.
 It is the hub of an active research community and a storehouse for information supporting the endeavors of medical anthropologists and their colleagues in allied social science fields.
 The site further intends to inform the general public and policy-makers of the scope and breadth of medical anthropology.”

-“Since its inaugural meeting in 1970, the Society for the Social History of Medicine (SSHM) has pioneered inter-disciplinary approaches to the history of health, welfare, medical science and practice.
-Consequently, its membership consists of those interested in a variety of disciplines, including history, public health, demography, anthropology, sociology, social administration and health economics.”
+The Society for the Social History of Medicine (SSHM) has “pioneered inter-disciplinary approaches to the history of health, welfare, medical science and practice.”
+It is an interdisciplinary organization that brings together scholars from such disciplines as history, public health, demography, anthropology, sociology, social administration and health economics,” and offers a range of opportunities, events, prizes, and publications.

 Libraries & Museums